-Aikido is a Japanese martial art which takes its origins in several different traditional martial practices (Budo).
-Aikido’s founder, Morihei UESHIBA (1883-1969) made a synthesis out of these disciplines by incorporating a non violent philosophy, respectful of the individual.
-The meaning of the three ideograms (kanji) can be translated as followed:
+Aikido is a Japanese martial art that has its origins in various traditional martial practices (Budo).
+The founder of Aikido, Morihei UESHIBA (1883-1969), synthesized these disciplines by incorporating a nonviolent philosophy respectful of the individual.
+The meaning of the three ideograms (kanji) is as follows: